17 April 2014.

 I know, I’m being disgusting.

 Another reason why slumber last night was not deep enough despite the day’s physical challenge was D. I hate myself for not making the follow-up move when he didn’t.
 It’s so unfair.
 I expected families in the cycling tour.
 Families with 9-year-olds, 14-year-olds, toddlers.
 Couples.
 Old divorcees.
 Retirees.
 NOT a thirty-something Brazilian beefcake!
-I mean, come on, I came here with very little hope of meeting or seeing someone like Daniel then I got stuck WITH Daniel for eight frustrating, sometimes-awkward-is-this-for-real hours.
+I mean, come on, I came here with very little hope of meeting or seeing someone like Daniel then I got stuck WITH Daniel for eight hours.

 I was literally devouring my vegetable omelet as I wrote that last paragraph.